-If you were to ask me what my favourite meal time is, my reply would undoubtedly be brunch on a Sunday.
-I absolutely love spending time in the kitchen cooking up big feasts, but as an organisationally-challenged person I need take the time to make sure that I have actively put in thought and planning into cooking a meal, I envy the people who can come up with brilliant recipe ideas at the drop of a hat, I am not much of a spontaneous cook unfortunately.
-Sometimes I have had such a busy week at work that I haven’t had the time to plan anything out.
-However, I know I need not despair, because the options for a vegan brunch treat are only as far away as the local supermarket, which for us is dangerously close!
+If you were to ask me what my favourite mealtime is, my reply would undoubtedly be brunch on a Sunday.
+I absolutely love spending time in the kitchen cooking up big feasts, but as an organisationally-challenged person, I need take the time to make sure that I have actively put in thought and planning into cooking a meal.
+I envy the people who can come up with brilliant recipe ideas at the drop of a hat, I am not much of a spontaneous cook, unfortunately.
+Sometimes I’ve had such a busy week at work that I haven’t had the time to plan anything out.
+However, I know I need not despair because the options for a vegan brunch treat are only as far away as the local supermarket, which for us is dangerously close!
 I don’t think anything on this list can beat the taste of homemade pancakes or a vegan fry-up, but some of these treats come pretty close in comparison.
-And for only taking a fraction of the mental capacity to prepare, on what could very well already be a bleary eyed morning, they are in many ways superior.
+And for only taking a fraction of the mental capacity to prepare, on what could very well already be a bleary-eyed morning, they are in many ways superior.

 For me, one of the best easy treat breakfasts has to be the croissant.
 When at their best, they are fluffy, light, and crunchy.
-They go well with both savoury and sweet fillings, and are also delicious simply by themselves.
+They go well with both savoury and sweet fillings and are also deliciously simply by themselves.
 When we first became vegans we thought we would have to wave goodby to these delicious little french pastries.
-However this is not the case, it just so happens that the Jus-Rol bake at home croissants are accidentally vegan!
+However, this is not the case, it just so happens that the Jus-Rol bake at home croissants are accidentally vegan!
 For a continental brunch, we have our croissants with Violife vegan cheese slices, tomato, and rocket.
-The croissants themselves are quite sweet which works really well with the pepperiness of the rocket.
-And the classic combo of Violife cheese and tomato is so delicious it hardly needs explaining.
-Croissants are extra special to us because it is what Freya always asks for as her birthday breakfast, whereas for me it is the sesame bagel.
-We have seen the Jus-Rol croissants in many larger supermarkets and a few smaller local supermarkets to, the Jus-Rol range is widely stocked and shouldn’t be hard to find.
-The also sell bake at home cinnamon swirls and Pain Au Chocolat.
-I will come to these later.
+The croissants themselves are quite sweet which works really well with the pepperiness of the rocket, and the classic combo of Violife cheese and tomato is so delicious it hardly needs explaining.
+Croissants are extra special to us because it’s what Freya always asks for as her birthday breakfast, whereas for me it’s the sesame bagel.
+We’ve seen the Jus-Rol croissants in many larger supermarkets and a few smaller local supermarkets too.
+The Jus-Rol range is widely stocked and shouldn’t be hard to find.
+They also sell bake at home cinnamon swirls and Pain Au Chocolat, but I’ll come to these later.

 Chocolate pillow cereal is by far the easiest thing to prepare on this list.
-Since it is so easy, we love to add in some fresh fruit, our favourite being strawberries as they go so well with the chocolate.
-It should be noted that not all brands of chocolate pillows are vegan, however I know for a fact that Tesco Pillow with Choco-Nut filling certainly are.
+Since it’s so easy, we love to add in some fresh fruit, our favourite being strawberries as they go so well with the chocolate.
+It should be noted that not all brands of chocolate pillows are vegan, however, I know for a fact that Tesco Pillow with Choco-Nut filling certainly is.
 Even if you leave off the fresh strawberries this is still a delicious treat.
 Even if you leave off the vegan milk this is still a delicious treat!
 One of our favourite ways to eat these is admittedly not even at breakfast time.
-Whenever we go to the cinema we pop into the shop on they way and grab a box, they are such a good alternative to popcorn!
+Whenever we go to the cinema we pop into the shop on the way and grab a box, they are such a good alternative to popcorn!

 I know we introduced this as a supermarket treats post, but like I said in the introduction, little compares to a homemade treat breakfast.
 To take the time to make something for yourself builds the anticipation and makes the payout only better.
-If you are looking for a recipe that neatly tows the line between quick and delicious I highly recommend out Vegan banana pancakes!
-They are so tasty and only take moments to put together, and they are make out of the ingredients we often have in the house anyway.
-This is in some ways easier than going to the supermarket treats, since you don’t have to change out of your pyjamas.
+If you’re looking for a recipe that neatly toes the line between quick and delicious I highly recommend out Vegan banana pancakes.
+They are so tasty and only take moments to put together, and they’re made out of the ingredients we often have in the house anyway.
+This is in some ways easier than going to the supermarket treats since you don’t have to change out of your pyjamas.